 When I created the My Daily Schedule printable pack, I had no idea as to how popular it would become.
 I had created it as a free alternative to PECS, which is the primary system that my autistic daughter uses for communication at school and occasionally at home.
 I hope, one day, to make my printable schedules and other printable resources for autistic kids more compatible with PECS products.
 I’m not trying to compete with that because that’s their dedicated focus and for me, it’s just filling a need at home.
 Which is why I wish I’d been able to create this free printable preschool schedule pack when Sweet B was in preschool.

 Now, this particular pack was created with both autistic and non-autistic/special needs preschoolers in mind so I hope that you do find it of use!
-You can use it with the Daily Routine printable pack, and maybe the My Homeschool Day pack, to create more of a complete system.
+You could also use this as a daily schedule for a toddler.

 What you get in this pack: